-- Intellectually and culturally address complex sustainable development processes by working across disciplinary boundaries and bridge scholarship and practice - Analyze and communicate multi-dimensional development challenges (such as poverty, weak governance, natural resource degradation and climate vulnerability) at the interface of the environment, health and development. - Plan, manage and monitor development interventions. - Acquire the knowledge and skills for assessing and/or managing organizations, staff and teams.
+- Intellectually and culturally address complex sustainable development processes by working across disciplinary boundaries and bridge scholarship and practice. - Analyze and communicate multi-dimensional development challenges (such as poverty, weak governance, natural resource degradation and climate vulnerability) at the interface of the environment, health and development. - Plan, manage and monitor development interventions. - Acquire the knowledge and skills for assessing and/or managing organizations, staff and teams.

-In addition to on-campus instruction, students carry out a capstone field-based training in collaboration with partners in regions of Africa, Latin America or other part of the world.
+In addition to on-campus instruction, students carry out a capstone field-based training in collaboration with partners in regions of Africa, Latin America or other part of the world, including the United States.
 This field practicum and research experience is designed to help students build strong networks with practitioners and to apply their skills to real development challenges spearheaded by partner host organizations.
+The COVID-19 pandemic has required adaptations in how field practicums are conducted until effective prevention and treatment options are widely available.

-Utilizing the approaches indicated, the UF MDP program prepares graduates to undertake integrated approaches to advancing economic opportunities, public health, political empowerment and environmental conservation in Africa, Latin America and other regions of the world.
+Utilizing the approaches indicated, the UF MDP program prepares graduates to undertake integrated approaches to advancing economic opportunities, public health, political empowerment and environmental conservation.
 Graduates assume positions that require development professionals in international nonprofits, private enterprises, governments, policy think tanks, NGOs and grassroots organizations, depending on their professional interests and aspirations.
-A portion of MDP graduates opt to further their academic development in doctoral programs.
+A significant portion of MDP graduates opt to further their academic development in doctoral programs.